-By remembering Royal Papworth Hospital in your Will, you can change the lives of heart and lung patients across the world and in the UK.
+Will you remember Royal Papworth Hospital in your Will?
+You could change the lives of heart and lung patients across the world and find a cure with your lasting legacy.

 Donations from our supporters allows Royal Papworth Hospital to go above and beyond in the care that we provide for our patients, no matter the circumstances.
 In the last year, Royal Papworth Hospital has treated over 300 of some of the sickest coronavirus patients in the region.
-During this time, Royal Papworth has continued to provide emergency surgery throughout the pandemic, including heart and lung transplants and has seen some of the best outcomes for our coronavirus patients.
+During this time, Royal Papworth has continued to provide emergency surgery throughout the pandemic, including heart and vital research has continued apace to find a cure to these devasting diseases.

-Nearly half our income comes from Gifts in Wills, and with an annual spend of around £2m; they are vital source of funds that enable us to transform the lives of our patients.
+Nearly half our income comes from Gifts in Wills; they are vital source of funds that enable us to transform the lives of our patients.
 Knowing that our supporters have included a gift in their Will ensures that we can continue to grow to deliver life-changing projects, now and for many years to come.